The Prayer I Couldn't Say

 It was months after my mother died, and I was living in what I can only describe as a love vacuum.
 You know that feeling when someone so central to your world is gone that it seems like they took all the love and the capacity for love with them?
 That was me.

 I felt hollow.
 Empty.
-Like love was this foreign concept I used to understand but couldn't quite remember how to access anymore.
+Like love was this foreign concept I used to understand but could not quite remember how to access anymore.

 People kept telling me to pray about it.
 To take it to God.
 To find comfort in Scripture.
 And I wanted to, I really did.
 But every time I tried to form words, they felt inadequate.
-How do you pray when your heart feels like it's been excavated?
+How do you pray when your heart feels like it has been excavated?
 How do you find words for a loss that has no language?

 The Love Vacuum

 The mornings were the worst.
-I'd wake up with that split second of forgetting, and then the weight of reality would crash down all over again.
+I would wake up with that split second of forgetting, and then the weight of reality would crash down all over again.
 She was gone.
 The person who loved me most in this world, who knew me before I knew myself, who was my soft place to land, was just... gone.

 Friends and family meant well, but their attempts to comfort me often included phrases like "She's in a better place" or "God needed another angel" or "You need to celebrate her life, not mourn her death."
 These words, though kindly meant, felt like pressure to grieve differently, faster, more spiritually.

-But my grief wasn't pretty or quotable or Instagram-worthy.
 It was messy and long and sometimes angry.

-When Words Won't Come
+When Words Will Not Come

 One particular evening, I was sitting on my couch feeling that familiar heaviness.
 I knew I should pray.
 I knew I should talk to God about what I was going through.
 But every time I tried to form words, they felt empty, inadequate, almost insulting to the depth of what I was experiencing.